 There’s loads of events, whether it’s Data + Women, Makeover Monday, IronViz, Tableau Doctor, the keynotes, and – of course – the hottest night in analysis, Data Night Out.
 Figure out what you can handle and for how long.

 My advice: Figure out a few escape hatches along the way.
 Data Night Out usually consumes a wide swath of something.
-Find outlets nearby or hit a cab (rumor has it, Uber got banned, so scratch that plan).
+Find outlets nearby or hit a cab or shuttle.
 Turn in early or show up late if you know the crowds will get to you.
 But, it’s always helpful to get an hour in.